freebasic/fbc/fbdocs/fbchkdoc/readme.txt

         $ ./putpage -web @list.txt

     putpage loads pages from the cache and saves them to the wiki and is the counterpart to getpage.
-Type 'putpage' without any command line arguments to see a full list of options.
+Type './putpage' without any command line arguments to see a full list of options.

     You will need a username and password on the wiki to use this command.
 In all cases, please BE CAREFUL with this command.
 Always inspect your changes